Adyen/adyen-commercetools/extension/docs/Restore.md

 ```

 <details>
-  <summary>The commercetools payment representation example with getCarbonOffsetCostsResponse.
+  <summary>The commercetools payment representation example with `getCarbonOffsetCostsResponse`.
 Click to expand.</summary>

 ```json
 {